How do I contact you?

 Can I visit the shop and study building with the Saraz crew?

 Presently, shop tours and lessons are not publicly offered for any part of the building process.
+However, many fine details about the process can be found in the main menu under Building Handpans.

 What should I do if I decided to sell my Saraz Handpan?